Home page

 “At Sciences Po, I found my interest in journalism and speaking up.
 When I came back, I thought, let’s initiate something here.”

 Commenting on the difficult financial circumstances that led many Egyptians astray, Shawwara said, “If you can pay, you can live.
-These people don’t have the chance to get money in the first place.”
+These people don’t have the chance to earn money in the first place.”

 Shawwara is particularly interested in post-colonial and decolonization theories.
-“Until now, I see that our countries in the region are still under Western domination while, on the other hand, they are supposed to be independent states.
+“Until now, I see that countries in the region are still under Western domination while they are supposed to be independent states.
 I want to understand this,” he said.

 Bringing It Home

 Upon his return to AUC, Shawwara was inspired to jumpstart a new political science publication, the PSS-Journal, through the Political Science Students’ Association, of which he is now the incoming co-president.
-“At Sciences Po, I found my interest in journalism and speaking up — we need to be vocal about some things.
+“At Sciences Po, I found my interest in journalism and speaking up — we need to be vocal about some topics.
 When I came back, I thought, let’s initiate something here,” he said.
-Within two weeks, Shawwara had assembled a team, and they published their first issue in one month’s time, with big plans for the year ahead.
+Within two weeks, Shawwara had assembled a team, and the journal published its first issue in one month’s time, with big plans for the year ahead.

-Though Shawwara wants to remain in Egypt in the long term, he is considering a master’s degree at Sciences Po’s Paris campus after graduating — just one more way in which his study-abroad experience has shaped his outlook on life and his future career.
+Though Shawwara wants to remain in Egypt in the long term, he is considering a master’s degree at Sciences Po in Paris after graduating — just one more way in which his study-abroad experience has shaped his outlook on life and his future career.

 Share